 The perceived threat to South-East Asia from China dominated Western defence planning in the early 1950s.
-The initial concern was to bolster the French in Indochina, then to take account of their defeat and withdrawal following the battle of Dien Bien Phu in Vietnam in May 1954.
-To bolster the regional front New Zealand signed the Manila Pact in September 1954, along with Australia, France, the Philippines, Pakistan, Thailand, the UK and the US.
+The initial concern was to bolster the French in Indochina, then to take account of their withdrawal following defeat at Dien Bien Phu in Vietnam in May 1954.
+To strengthen the regional front New Zealand signed the Manila Pact in September 1954, along with Australia, France, the Philippines, Pakistan, Thailand, the UK and the US.
 This created the South East Asia Treaty Organisation (SEATO), based in Bangkok, to plan the defence of South-East Asia.

 These deployments marked a shift of focus in New Zealand from citizen-soldier forces enlisted and trained at the time of an emergency to regular, trained and ready-to-go forces.
 Forward defence in Asia became the basis of New Zealand’s defence strategy.